tlswg/tls13-spec/draft-ietf-tls-tls13.md

 identity.
 If the client is authenticated, the server's view of the peer identity should match the client's identity.

-Uniqueness of the session key:
+Uniqueness of the session keys:
 : Any two distinct handshakes should produce distinct, unrelated session keys.
+Individual session keys produced by a handshake should also be distinct and unrelated.

 Downgrade protection.
 : The cryptographic parameters should be the same on both sides and should be the same as if the peers had been communicating in the absence of an attack (See {{BBFKZG16}}; defns 8 and 9}).

-Forward secret
+Forward secret with respect to long-term keys
-: If the long-term keying material (in this case the signature keys in certificate-based authentication modes or the PSK in PSK-(EC)DHE modes) are compromised after the handshake is complete, this does not compromise the security of the session key (See {{DOW92}}).
+: If the long-term keying material (in this case the signature keys in certificate-based authentication modes or the external/resumption PSK in PSK with (EC)DHE modes) is compromised after the handshake is complete, this does not compromise the security of the session key (See {{DOW92}}), as long as the session key itself has been erased.
+The forward secrecy property is not satisfied when PSK is used in the "psk_ke" PskKeyExchangeMode.

+Key Compromise Impersonation (KCI) resistance
+: In a mutually-authenticated connection with certificates, peer authentication should hold even if the local long-term secret was compromised before the connection was established (see {{HGFS15}}).
+For example, if a client's signature key is compromised, it should not be possible to impersonate arbitrary servers to that client in subsequent handshakes.

 Protection of endpoint identities.
 : The server's identity (certificate) should be protected against passive